New Bolingbroke railway station

-New Bolingbroke railway station was a station which served the village of New Bolingbroke in East Lindsey, Lincolnshire.
+New Bolingbroke railway station was a station which served the village of New Bolingbroke in East Lindsey, Lincolnshire, England.
 The station was on the Kirkstead and Little Steeping Railway which ran between Lincoln and Firsby.
 The branch line was sometimes called the "New Line".
 The station and line opened in 1913 and closed in 1970.
 The site is now occupied by a reclaimers and antiques yard.